 As mentioned earlier, the conning tower itself was a horizontal cylinder situated above and separate from the control room and the rest of the pressure hull.
 The hemispherical ends were dished inward and the after end had a watertight access door for the gun crew.
 This door proved to be a liability as several boats had them unseated during a depth charge attack, with one boat very nearly being lost.
 Also, the move of the gun to the forward position resulted in this door becoming redundant.
 In the spring of '43 a change was initiated that eliminated this door entirely on the boats under construction, replacing the concave aft end with a new outward dished convex one.
 This had the welcomed side effect of increasing the available room in the crowded conning tower.
 This major change to the structure of the conning tower was also applied to some of the commissioned boats, but had to be accomplished during overhaul at a major shipyard.
-The side effect of increased room in the conning tower was short lived, however as now the gun crew had to come up through the conning tower and cross the bridge to reach the deck gun, necessitating a carefully orchestrated ballet during a battle surface scenario.
+The side effect of increased room in the conning tower and cross the bridge to reach the deck gun, necessitating a carefully orchestrated ballet during a battle surface scenario.
 This problem was rectified in the Balao and Tench classes with the addition of a gun access trunk that bypassed the conning tower and allowed direct access to the main deck forward from the control room.